 Vegetation Section: The Vegetation Section seeks to encourage research and to sponsor meetings for the communication of results in all phases of vegetation science.

 Canada Chapter: The objective of this Chapter shall be to encourage education and research, to sponsor meetings for the communication of ecological education and research activities, to facilitate access to the Society for graduate students, and to provide scientific information to those interested in the ecology of Canadian ecoregions.
 The Canada Chapter is a subdivision of the Ecological Society of America.

-Mexico Chapter: The objective of this Chapter shall be to encourage education and research, to sponsor meetings for the communication of ecological education and research activities, to provide scientific information to those interested in the ecology of Mexico and to facilitate access to the Society for graduate students with interest in Mexico.
-The Mexico Chapter is a subdivision of the Ecological Society of America.
+Latin American Chapter: The objective of this Chapter shall be to encourage education and research, to sponsor meetings for the communication of ecological education and research activities, to provide scientific information to those interested in the ecology of Latin America and to facilitate access to the Society for graduate students with interest in Latin America.
+The Latin American Chapter is a subdivision of the Ecological Society of America.

 Mid-Atlantic Chapter: The goal of the Mid-Atlantic Chapter is to encourage communication among professional ecologists of the metropolitan areas of the Mid-Atlantic and vicinity.

 Involvement in Sections and Chapters is limited to members of Society.
-ESA members may join a section or chapter by indicating their choice on the membership form and submitting dues through Online Membership Services or by downloading and printing the membership form.
+ESA members may join a section or chapter by indicating their choice on the membership form and submitting dues through Online Membership Services.